bwakedavis/bwakedavis.github.io/content/blog/ajax/index.md

 ---
-title: Learn Asynchronous JavaScript and XML(AJAX)
+title: learn asynchronous JavaScript and XML(AJAX)
 date: "2019-11-17T22:40:32.169Z"
 description : "Asynchronous JavaScript and XMLAJAX enables you to: